 The next morning found Ivan had been merciful to Mobile, sideswiping it hard before veering to the east.
 Gary Smith, Inspector, Mobile Fire Rescue: "Ivan gave us a beating, but Pensacola got thrashed front and rear."

 Pelican Products, Inc. is a portfolio company of Behrman Capital, a private equity investment firm based in New York and San Francisco.

 Pelican Products, Inc. is the global leader in the design and manufacture of high performance protective cases, temperature controlled packaging solutions, advanced portable lighting systems and rugged gear for professionals and outdoor enthusiasts.
-Their products are used by professionals in the most demanding markets including fire safety, law enforcement, defense / military, aerospace, entertainment, industrial and consumer.
+Their products are used by professionals in the most demanding markets including fire safety, law enforcement, defense / military, aerospace, entertainment, industrial and in numerous outdoor markets.
 Pelican™ products are designed and built to last a lifetime.
-The company operates in 21 countries, with 22 international sales offices and six manufacturing facilities around the globe.
+The company operates in 26 countries, with 24 international sales offices and seven manufacturing facilities around the globe.
 In Europe, the company does business under the name Peli Products, S.L.U.
 For more information, visit www.pelican.com or www.behrmancap.com.